Master of Fine Arts in Creative Writing, Editing, and Publishing

 - to deepen a student’s critical engagement with language and literature, and

-Students seeking admission to the MFA program in English must supply the following materials directly to the Office of Graduate Admissions:
+Students seeking admission to the MFA in Creative Writing, Editing, and Publishing must supply the following materials directly to the Office of Graduate Admissions:

 - Official scores for the GRE General Test (Note: The subject test in English is not required.)

-- Three letters of recommendation that discuss the applicant’s potential for success in an English graduate program
+- Three letters of recommendation that discuss the applicant’s potential for success in a creative writing graduate program.

 - International applicants ONLY: Official TOEFL scores

 *Applicants may submit unofficial transcripts for review by the admissions committee.
 However, under university policy, admission decisions are contingent upon receipt of official transcripts.

 The MFA Program welcomes qualified international applicants; however, an individual who does not hold American citizenship must be accepted in regular admission status, without qualifications.

 A holistic review of each applicant's file will be completed, and admission will be granted on a competitive basis.